WatermelonSalt/IcoSet/README.md

 ## How to use it?

+`pip install colorama` to install the only dependency

-First, you need `Python` installed or at least the embeddable package of `Python` on your system or drive and just execute the script like shown below
+You need `Python` installed on your system or drive and just execute the script like shown below

 `python IcoSet.py -c "path/to/your/config.json"`